imacrayon/alpine-ajax/docs/examples/bulk-update.md

 </form>
 ```

-The server will either activate or deactivate the checked users and then rerender the `#contacts` table with
+Notice the AJAX form is targeting the `contacts` table.
+The server will either activate or deactivate the checked users and then rerender the `contacts` table with
 updated rows.

 <script>